Frankkkkk/pykorm/README.md

 ### Class definition
-In order to link a python class to a kubernetes CustomResourceDefinition, you need to inherit the class from pykorm's one and annotate it with the kubernetes CRD information:
+In order to link a python class to a kubernetes CustomResourceDefinition, you need to inherit the class from pykorm's `NamespacedModel` or `ClusterModel` and annotate it with the kubernetes CRD information like so:
 ```python
 import pykorm